Brokerage in the Black Box: Swing States, Strategic Ambiguity, and the Global Politics of AI Governance: Opacity as Resource: Brokerage Power in A Fragmented AI Governance

-Compared with Singapore, the contrast is now clear.
-Selective alignment is a technically adept, operationally precise strategy centred on harmonization and accountability.
-It derives influence from the credibility of domestic institutions and the ability to provide stable procedural templates.
-But it remains structurally bounded: it scales outward from Southeast Asia toward global influence only when adoption evidence accumulates.
-Normative intermediation, by contrast, is a political-discursive strategy.
-It aims not to harmonize rules but to redefine what the rules are about, building coalitions across ideational and geopolitical divides.
-Its authority comes not from infrastructural centrality but from the ability to reshape conceptual frameworks, reduce normative opacity, and propose focal points that multilateral negotiations must acknowledge, which require a higher betweenness for connecting several blocs.
-The strategic payoff is significant.
-Through normative intermediation, India converts systemic fragmentation—divergent regulatory models, opaque technologies, heterogeneous preferences—into a source of power.
-By shaping interpretive frames and mediating between governance paradigms, it exerts influence disproportionate to its material capabilities and positions itself as a central node in the emerging architecture of global AI governance.
+The contrast with Singapore is therefore clear.
+Selective alignment is an operationally precise strategy centered on harmonization, accountability, and procedural credibility, scaling outward through adoption.
+Normative intermediation is a political-discursive strategy aimed at redefining what governance is about.
+Its authority derives not from infrastructural centrality but from the ability to reduce normative opacity, propose focal frames, and bridge ideational divides across blocs.
+Through this strategy, India converts fragmentation—divergent regulations, opaque technologies, heterogeneous preferences—into a source of power, exerting influence disproportionate to its material capabilities and positioning itself as a central node in the emerging architecture of global AI governance.